Oksol79/Data-Analysis-Projects-Microsoft-Excel-Google-Sheets/README.md

 A dashboard was created in Google Sheets with interactive graphs and charts.
 Key indicators were visualized: sales dynamics over time, profit by category and by country, and the online/offline sales ratio.

 **Step 7.
 ABC analysis.**
-ABC analysis of products was conducted by sales volume, revenue, and profit (for the last year).
+An ABC analysis of products was conducted based on sales volume, revenue, and profit (for the last year).
 Products were divided into categories A, B, and C according to the Pareto principle (80/20).

 **8. Key findings.**
 The most profitable product categories and countries were identified.
 The relationship between delivery speed and profitability was found.
 The periods with the highest sales volumes were determined.
-Analytical recommendations were formed for optimizing the assortment and logistics.
+Analytical recommendations were developed to optimize the assortment and logistics.

 <img width="1898" height="867" alt="image" src="https://github.com/user-attachments/assets/e596379f-6445-4de7-a047-8abe077416bc" />